 How did the Christmas Lunch idea come about?

 In previous volunteering Liz would give out little presents to the volunteer team such as lolly packs and wanted to do something for the clients they visited.
-The couple spoke about doing something special for them, to bring some Christmas cheer and decided on a lunch.
+The couple spoke about doing something special for them, to bring some Christmas cheer and decided

 How did the clients react to the invite?
 Are some of them spending the holidays alone?

 They were very excited and welcomed the idea with open arms.
 One of the clients couldn’t attend but the couple still included her by taking some lunch over which she was very touched by.